flaviosilveira/node-nested-set/README.md

  * `getSize()` get current node size.
 2 if there is no children
  * `children` contains all children nodes.
 Empty array if the node has no child
  * `parent` refers to the parent node. `null` if the node is Root
+ * `toNested` get an array, and build a NestSet object

 ### Examples